mpiot/Collection-Manager/README.md

 These explanations are for install the project under Docker.

 1. Install Docker and Docker compose on your computer (see the doc)
+2. Get mpiot/symfony-docker
-2. For use elasticsearch in docker, the vm_map_max_count setting should be set permanently in /etc/sysctl.conf:
+3. For use elasticsearch in docker, the vm_map_max_count setting should be set permanently in /etc/sysctl.conf:
     ```
     $ grep vm.max_map_count /etc/sysctl.conf
     vm.max_map_count=262144
     ```
     To apply the setting on a live system type: `sysctl -w vm.max_map_count=262144`
-3. `cp docker-compose.yml.dist docker-compose.yml`
-4. `docker-compose build`
+4. Set your params in the .env file (copy .env.dist to .env)
-5. `docker-compose create`
+5. `docker-compose build`
+6. `docker-compose up -d`
-8. The first time, you need to use `docker-compose up -d` to create the Network and Volumes.
+7. The first time, you need to use `docker-compose up -d` to create containers, networks and volumes.
 Next, just use `docker-compose start`

-The previous steps install nginx, PHP, MariaDb, Elasticsearch in docker containers.
+Now you have containers with nginx, php, mariadb and elasticsearch, config the app to work with the containers, and init the app:

 1. Set the rights to allow PHP create files (in container www-data user have UID 33):
     ```bash